rsnorman/rsnorman/_posts/2016-05-03-overriding-future-methods.md

 Okay, yeah, of course, my `SendPersonService` is actually inheriting from my `SafeExpose::Sidekiq` module and `Sidekiq::Worker` classes are just duck types.

 Well, fiddlesticks.
-Unless I use that Rails monkey-patched method `alias_method_chain` that I've never called correctly without looking at the documentation.
-Let's try that.
+I start to think I'm stuck until realizing I can use that Rails monkey-patched method `alias_method_chain` that I've honestly never called correctly without looking at the documentation.
+Let's take a crack at using it.

 {% highlight ruby %}
 module SafeExpose::Sidekiq